TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_protection_pru.md

 - Capture EPWM2_B waveform at HSEC Pin 52

-## AM263X-LP
+## AM263X-LP or AM263PX-LP
-This example is not supported on AM263X-LP
+This example is not supported on AM263X-LP or AM263PX-LP

 # Supported Combinations {#EXAMPLES_DRIVERS_EPWM_PROTECTION_PRU_COMBOS}